-Author and speaker Emily Esfahani Smith, during the DMA keynote, argued that meaning is not only important, but healthy.
+Author and speaker Emily Esfahani Smith, argued during the DMA keynote that meaning is not only important, but healthy.
 It can lead to better relationships and an increased ability to cope.

 It goes beyond the confines of happiness.
-If non-profits can help find meaning, they can create virtuous cycles, in which donors are rewarded with a sense of purpose.
+If non-profits can help their donors find meaning, they can create virtuous cycles, in which donors are rewarded with a sense of purpose.

 Donors, in turn, are delighted by this type of follow-up and some were even moved to contribute more.
-This is a prime example of how a charity can bring meaning to the forefront of the donor relationship.
+This is a prime example of how emotional non-profit marketing can bring meaning to the forefront of the donor relationship.

-Helping donors find meaning benefits everyone.
+Helping donors find meaning through your charity benefits everyone.
 It creates positive and powerful emotional connections.
-Our research has shown that emotional connections are the most powerful drivers of donating.
+Our research has shown that emotional connections are the most powerful drivers for donation.
 That’s why we developed our Connection Compass research program.

 Connection Compass benchmarks and tracks 20,000 North American donors each year, providing charities with unparalleled access into the hearts and minds of your donors and prospects.
 It predicts donation intent by bringing the emotional connection into the equation to reach more donors, better understand what messages work and connect in a way which builds loyalty.